Marv2190/Victron_DummyMeter_NodeRed/README.md

     Then switch to the NodeRed of the Cerbo: https://venusip:1881.

-    Fill the individual data points there with the Node Custom Control.
+    Fill the individual data points there with the Node "Custom Control".